prattsvee/NexusNet/README.md

 ---

-### **Contribution**
-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Submit a pull request with clear documentation of changes.

----

 ### **Acknowledgments**
-NexusNet is inspired by RFC 2813 and benefits from the contributions of the global IRC community.
+NexusNet is inspired by [RFC 2813](https://datatracker.ietf.org/doc/html/rfc2813) and benefits from the contributions of the global IRC community.
 Special thanks to developers and testers who helped refine this implementation.

 ---